 This post contains affiliate links.

-Flying to the Outer Banks
+Closest Airport to the Outer Banks

-Raleigh Durham is the next closest airport to the Outer Banks.
-Raleigh is about 200 miles west of the Outer Banks, which leaves you with a 3-4 hour drive, however, it does have the largest selection of direct flights and you can’t beat the scenic drive through North Carolina.
+Raleigh Durham is another airport near Outer Banks.
+Raleigh is about 200 miles west of the Outer Banks, which leaves you with a 3-4 hour drive.
+However, it does have the largest selection of direct flights and you can’t beat the scenic drive through North Carolina.

 If you want to fly all the way to the Outer Banks, you can charter an airplane or helicopter into one of several smaller airports and landing strips on the islands.
 There’s the Pine Island Airport, Outer Banks Heliport, and the Ocracoke Island Airport.

 You can even land at the first flight strip at the Wright Brothers Memorial!
 A cool splurge for aviation fans, for sure!